zodern/meteor-relay/README.md

 ```

 `interval` is the number of ms before the rate limit is reset. `limit` is the maximum number of method calls or created subscriptions allowed per time interval.

+## Method Stubs

+`zodern:relay` currently doesn't have any built in support for method stubs.
+You can define method stubs as you would when not using `zodern:relay` in files outside of `methods` directories.